 Baking soda (also known as sodium bicarbonate) has a high pH.
 This makes it highly irritating to skin, which is slightly acidic (much lower pH).
 Applying baking soda not only disrupts the skin’s pH, it also disturbs your skin’s protective barrier and its microbiome (the collection of bacteria that help keep skin healthy).
 It can be very irritating, leading to rashes, redness or burning.

-Truth: The pH of magnesium hydroxide is even higher than that of baking soda, making it potentially even more irritating than baking soda!
+- Myth 3: Is Magnesium Hydroxide Safe in Deodorant?
+Truth: The pH of magnesium hydroxide is even higher than that of baking soda, making it potentially even more irritating than baking soda! (so the answer is no!)

 Truth: Although it’s often touted about as a scientific sweat fact, it’s important to note that parabens are included in cosmetics at very low percentages and that their estrogenic effect is very, very mild.
 Parabens are also found naturally in foods.